 It’s been over 400 years, people!
 And Black people still aren’t free.
-And like I’ve said before, they’re not just sitting around twiddling their thumbs, waiting for white peeps to save them.
+And like I’ve said before, we’re not just sitting around twiddling our thumbs, waiting for white peeps to save us.
 Quite the opposite!
-They’ve been fighting for their freedom, equity and justice from the very beginning.
+We’ve been fighting for our freedom, equity and justice from the very beginning.
 The only difference now is that white people are finally waking up to this fight.
-Needless to say, your Black colleagues, friends, family – they’re tired.
-They need to be able to rest.
-What they don’t need is the responsibility to teach white people about racial justice, especially because it can be traumatizing for them to talk about.
-This is the least that white (adjacent) people can take off their plates, by talking to our white friends & family about racial justice and equity.
-Because I can guarantee, if you don’t do this work, your ignorant white acquaintances will either ask Black people to educate them (and again, they’re tired!) or they’ll remain ignorant which will inevitably lead to the continued perpetuation of white supremacy.
+Needless to say, your Black colleagues, friends, family – we’re tired.
+We need to be able to rest.
+What we don’t need is the responsibility to teach white people about racial justice, especially because it can be traumatizing for us to talk about.
+This is the least that white people can take off our plates, by talking to their white friends & family about racial justice and equity.
+Because I can guarantee, if you don’t do this work, your ignorant white acquaintances will either ask Black people to educate them (and again, we’re tired!) or they’ll remain ignorant which will inevitably lead to the continued perpetuation of white supremacy.

 We need people